Bread - Buns - BagelsView Our Alphabetical Recipe Index for Bread - Buns - Bagels

 What to do with garden surplus?
 A moist, spicy, divine muffin that does double duty as a quick bread loaf.
 This is one of those quietly popular recipes that gets hit on alot.
 In a totally good way.

 This is the low maintenance, perfect yield dough for a homemade, thick crust. cheese and pepperoni pizza.
 Alternatively, a smear of garlic, drizzle of olive oil, some pepper and fresh herbs make this a super flatbread for dipping.

 Most recipes for nan (or naan) call for yogurt and milk, but this version is similar to one I have enjoyed in Indian restaurants.
 This recipe is adapted from the one provided to us by the famed Bombay Palace Restaurant of Montreal (and many points beyond).
 Rustic, chewy, addictive - this is perfect for a mountain of tandoori chicken or just about any main dish.
 Use a cast iron pan for stove baking, or bake on the grill (page 000 for tips).

 Nothing beats this rustic, yeast-free New England bread.
 I used several small cans (washed and dried) as well as a coffee can or two to make this famous bread.
 It is also perfect in a small loaf pan.
 Great cold with cream cheese and cinnamon.

 This is an amazing challah – a gentle, brown bread which has a touch of bran and honey in it.
-The result is a nutritious and wholesome challah that is lovely fresh and better toasted.
-To make it for holiday festive, you can add plumped raisins.
+The result is a nutritious and wholesome challah that is totally awesome when warm and fresh and even better, when toasted.

 Bread machine dough - Oven baking